OTCv8/otclientv8/README.md

 # Quick Start for players

-Download whole repository and run binary.
+Download whole repository and run one of binary file.

 # Quick Start for server owners